Safe-DS/DSL/docs/Stdlib/python/Tutorials/data_processing.md

 ## Dealing with strings as data

-For the following three examples we will use a new Table with strings:
+In the following three examples we will use a new Table with strings:

 ```python
 table_with_strings = Table({"column1": ["January", "March", "April", "March", "December"],